 POSSSLQ is the phrase that Sharon and Deb use for their relationship.
 When they got in touch with me and I read their booklet, POSSSLQ: ELDERS LIVING OUTSIDE THE BOX, I was deeply gratified and excited.
 Their experience is one that I know is possible if and when we are open to it.
 It goes beyond simply sharing a roof over one’s heads.
-They are truly home-mates who having found each other have made life infinitely better for each other.
+They are truly home-mates who having found each other have made life infinitely better for each other, and are a great example of the benefits of seniors sharing housing.
 But I’ll let them tell the tale.
 Here are Sharon and Deb.

 The word POSSLQ (pronounced possle-que) is a term created by the US Census Bureau to handle all the people in the early 1970’s who lived together but didn’t fit into the boxes marked “Single” or “Married.”
 POSSLQ stood for “Persons of Opposite Sex Sharing Living Quarters.”
 This is the story of two women who re-defined POSSLQ —and in the process, redefined their lives as well.

 Sharon Kha’s Story